JeremySBrown/CoreIdentityPresentation/README.md

-                new Document(3, "Manager Document 1", "All", "djones", true), new Document(4, "Manager Document 2", "IT", "cwilliams", true), new Document(5, "Sales Document 1", "Sales", "asmith", false), new Document(6, "IT Document 1", "IT", "bjohnson", false), };
+                new Document(3, "Manager Document 1", "All", "djones", true), new Document(4, "Manager Document 2", "IT", "cwilliams", true), new Document(5, "Sales Document 1", "Sales", "asmith", false), new Document(6, "IT Document 1", "IT", "bjohnson", false),
+                new Document(7, "IT Document 1", "IT", "bjohnson", false), new Document(8, "IT Document 2", "IT", "cwilliams", false), };
         }
     }